betty-gures/cs433project1/README.md

 - `implementations.py` implementations of the algorithms asked for in the project description
 - `metrics.py` implementations of evaluation metrics: Fbeta score and AUROC
 - `model_selection.py` functions cross-validation and group-based scoring
+- `models.py` model implementations: OLS, Logistic Regression, Linear SVM, KNN, Decision Tree
-- `preprocessing.py` functions for data preprocessing (loading data, handling missing values, removing duplicate columns, etc.)
+- `preprocessing.py` functions for data preprocessing, details see below
 - `run.py` script to run the entire pipeline and produce the final AICrowd submission
 - `visualizations.py` functions for visualizations (ROC curve, loss curves, etc)